-PREPARED BY: Shawn Putnam DATE: November 16, 2023 development would be built in five phases as follows: Phase 1 (134 lots), Phase 2 (201 lots), Phase 3 (192 lots), Phase 4 (131 lots), and Phase 5 (124 lots).
-The developer expects a 7-10 year period for total build out of the project.
-Lots for the single-family homes will range from approximately 7,000 square feet to 12,420 square feet.
-The proposed minimum setbacks for the single-family homes are 15 feet (front), 5 feet (side) and 20 feet (rear).
-The MPD zoning requires a minimum 20 foot natural buffer around the perimeter of the entire project site.
-The site plan complies with that requirement, and the buffer exceeds 20 feet in several areas.
-Open Space The development includes approximately 111.59 acres of open space, which includes approximately 37.58 acres of wetlands.
-This is approximately 35% of the total area of the site.
-Section 157.140(A)(1) requires developments with more than 20 single-family dwellings to have a minimum of 10% of the total area as open space.
-None of the development encroaches into the wetlands or floodplain area.
-Not counting the wetlands, the site include approximately 74.01 acres of open space, which is more than double the required amount.
-The open space also include approximately 2.36 miles of trails, and this will include a connection to the trail in Scott Park.
-The development will also include a clubhouse, pool and pickleball courts.
-All amenities and open space will be maintained by an established homeowners association.
-Traffic Impacts A traffic impact analysis was conducted for the development by a professional engineering firm.
+A traffic impact analysis was conducted for the development by a professional engineering firm.
 Traffic to and from the site will use a proposed extension of Chesnut Street (S-76); a proposed access (Access 1) on Battleship Road (S-194) approximately 2900 feet south of Carter Street (S-393) aligned with Five Bridge Road (S-198); a proposed access (Access 2) on Carter Street (S-393) about 2650 feet north of Chesnut Street (S-76); and a proposed access (Access 3) on Carter Street (S-393) approximately 2650 feet north of Chesnut Street (S-76) aligned with Access 2.
 The analysis determined that a right-turn lane would be required on Battleship Road at Access 1, a dedicated left turn signal would be required at the intersection of Battleship Road and Dekalb Street, and an additional right only turn lane would be required on the southbound side of Battleship Road at the intersection with Dekalb Street.
-The analysis states that with these improvements the existing roads can accommodate the anticipated traffic volumes produced by the development.
+The right turn lane on Battleship Road at Access 1 will be constructed.
+The other improvements will be required before any building permits can be issued after the 350th building permit.